Introduction

 Properties of Timber

-12. Modulus of Elasticity: Timber with higher modulus of elasticity are preferred in construction.
+- Modulus of Elasticity: Builders prefer timber that has a higher modulus of elasticity for construction.

 Seasoning of Timber